 - Finely chop the shallots and the dried mushrooms and sauté them in olive oil

-- Wash the mushrooms and cut them in slices, add them to the pan and sauté them while stirring for 4-5 minutes
+- Wash the mushrooms and cut them in slices, peel and dice the potato.
+Add both to the pan and sauté them while stirring for 4-5 minutes

 - Deglaze with vegetable stock, ½ cup cream and prosecco/white wine